bilind/uodcp/uodtemplates/sphinx_rtd_theme-master/demo_docs/source/page.rst

 ``Redirect Page URL``
 `````````````````````
     Once you fill up this field, tha page will eventually turned into a simple link.
-This is a handy option for adding an external/direct link to the menus.
+This comes in handy when adding an external/direct link to the menus.
         * **Type**: URL.
         * **Default Value**: Null.